NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 Now that we have established the net classes, we need to apply them to some nets.
 This is easiest in the schematic view using the Change tool.
 If you click on the Change tool, you’ll get a list options, select “Class” and then select “HIGHCURRENT”.
 Then, go click on all the wires connecting components of the four motor drivers.
 You can skip the signals through the pull-up resistor, if you want.

 Finally, use the Change tool to put the signal between the balun and the antenna in the “RFSIG” class.
+Note that wires beteween the MCU and the balun can be in the default class.

 ### Laying out the IMU

 You need to add some additional bits to the IMU package.
-We want a solid layer of GND underneath the IMU and we don’t want any wires to run underneath it.
-You can accomplish this with a combination pours and geometry in `tRestrict` and `bRestrict.`
+You built your IMU package with rectangle in `trestrict`, `brestrict`, and `vrestrict` to prevent metal in the top and bottom layers, but there is no restrict layer for the internal layers.
+You will need to add a "cutout" to make sure there are the appropriate holes in in your `3V3` and `GND` planes.

+To create a cutout, use the polygon tool, and check the 'cutout' box in the properties dialog.

 The IMU datasheet (`datasheets/LSM9DS1.pdf`) and a technical note (`datasheets/LSM9DS1_smd_tech_note.pdf`) provide guidelines for layout the IMU and its associated components.
 Follow them.